moclojer/mockingbird/README.md

 A simple way to develop a user interface with a consistent user experience, without the need to clutter **cljs** code with **CSS** (unless you want to).

-> Work In Progress: if your desire is to use mockingbird without ClojureScript (how dare you!), you can, of course, use our npm package in your JS application.
-Read more [here](#Installation).
+> Work In Progress: if your desire is to use mockingbird using npm (how dare you!), you can, of course, use our npm package.
+Read more [here](docs/npm.md).

 ## name reference?